Title

 Summary

-Children have limited experiences with natural disasters, so it is normal for them to be afraid.
-It is important that children are met with kindness and understanding from parents and other adults to help cope with these feelings.
+Children have limited life experiences, so for them to be afraid, especially after a natural disaster, is normal.
+The fear or anxiety may last for days to years and is handled best with kindness and understanding from parents and other adults.
 Children should be encouraged to talk about their feelings and express their fears through play, drawing, painting or clay/play dough.
 Caring conversations can help them process any fears.

 Lead Author